zabidenhtf/openjumper/README.md

 `

 -------------
-Milestone 0, 2025 by ZABIDEN
+Milestone 0, 2025 by ZABIDEN (or Mykyta Polishyk)